Who Dares Wins (film): Plot

-Two foreign officers arrive to train at the SAS's headquarters: Captain Hagen is a member of the US Army Rangers and Captain Freund is a member of the West German GSG 9.
-They are taken to the close quarter battle house and witness an SAS room entry assault.
-Colonel Hadley introduces them to the SAS man playing the hostage, Captain Peter Skellen, and informs them they will be with Skellen's troop, consisting of Baker, Dennis, and Williamson.
-During an exercise in the Brecon Beacons, Hadley and Major Steele discover Skellen's troop torturing Hagen and Freund.
-Skellen is dismissed from the Regiment.
-The torture and dismissal are a ruse to repaint Skellen as a disgraced former SAS operative, and Hagen and Freund as innocent victims in the scheme.
+Meanwhile, two foreign officers—Captain Hagen of the United States Army Rangers and Captain Freund of GSG 9—arrive at SAS headquarters to take part in a training exercise.
+After overseeing an SAS close-quarters combat drill, Hadley introduces the officers to SAS Captain Peter Skellen and his troop consisting of Baker, Dennis, and Williamson.
+During an exercise in the Brecon Beacons, Hadley and Major Steele discover Skellen torturing Hagen and Freund, and dismiss him from the SAS.
+However, unbeknownst to the officers, the torture case is secretly a ruse to give Skellen a cover as a disgraced special forces soldier so he can infiltrate the terrorists.

-Skellen's intelligence contact, Ryan, advises him to meet Frankie Leith and Rod Walker, the two people who lead the People's Lobby, the terrorist group believed to be planning the act of terrorism.
-Skellen tells his wife that he will be going away for a while on a mission.
-A foreign man, Andrey Malek, arranges with a city banker for the distribution of large sums of money to organisations including the People's Lobby.
-Skellen arranges to meet Leith at a bar frequented by People's Lobby members, and initiates a sexual relationship with her, to the annoyance of Walker and his underlings, Helga and Mac.
-Leith takes Skellen to the organisation's lair and introduces him to the group.
-Leith appreciates Skellen's SAS background, and offers him a job as security consultant to the People's Lobby; she also allows him to move in with her.
+Skellen's intelligence contact, Ryan, advises him to meet Frankie Leith and Rod Walker, the leaders of the People's Lobby (PL), believed to be the terrorist group planning the attack.
+A foreign man, Andrey Malek, arranges with a city banker for the distribution of large sums of money to organisations including the PL.
+Skellen arranges to meet Leith at a bar frequented by PL members, and initiates a sexual relationship with her, to the annoyance of Walker and his underlings, Helga and Mac.
+Leith brings Skellen to the organisation's headquarters, offers him a job as a security consultant to the PL, and allows him to move in with her.

-To strengthen Skellen's cover story, Hadley informs Hagen and Freund of Skellen's location; the wronged men attack Skellen at Leith's home and inflict a severe beating.
-As a result, Leith's few remaining doubts about Skellen dissipate, but Walker and his cronies still are not fully convinced.
-Helga observes Skellen meeting the same unknown individual (Ryan) in various locations.
-Their scrutiny intensifies when Walker and his associates witness Skellen's meeting with his wife and daughter.
-They use photos from their surveillance to convince Leith that Skellen is not all he seems.
-Walker orders Helga to kill Ryan, cutting Skellen's link to Hadley.
-Hadley has no choice but to trust Skellen's abilities to uncover the group's plans and escape alive.
-He orders police protection for Skellen's family.
+To strengthen Skellen's cover story, Hadley provides Skellen's location to Hagen and Freund, and they viciously beat Skellen at Leith's house.
+The beating dissipates Leith's doubts about Skellen, but Walker and the other PL members remain suspicious.
+Helga and Walker observe Skellen meeting with Ryan, his wife Jenny, and their infant daughter, and use photographs from their surveillance to convince Leith that Skellen is not who he seems.
+Walker orders Helga to kill Ryan, cutting Skellen's link to Hadley, while Leith and Walker withhold information on the upcoming attack from Skellen.
+With direct contact between them lost, Hadley places his trust in Skellen to complete his mission, and orders police protection for Skellen's family.

-Despite his official advisory capacity, Skellen is denied details about the upcoming People's Lobby operation.
-On the day of the operation, Leith and Walker instruct Helga and Mac to take Skellen's family hostage.
-Helga and Mac overpower the policeman on guard duty outside the Skellen home, bundling him inside as an additional hostage with Skellen's wife and child.
-Leith uses this to blackmail Skellen into unconditional co-operation.